sandy-city-utah/devOps/README.md

 On Part 1 choose Test A or Test B depending upon your skill level and time.
 Proceed to Part 2 deployment.

 Test A- Hello World Basic API
-- Using the server-side language and framework of your choice (EXP Node js and Express) build a simple "Hello World" API endpoint that can be tested in postman.
+- Using the server-side language and framework of your choice, (exp.
+Node js and Express), build a simple "Hello World" API endpoint that can be tested in postman.

 Test B- Hello World Restful API
 - Persist the "Hello World" string in a SQL database.
 - Make a RESTful API with routes that enable CRUD operations.

-Optional Bonus: Use the testing framework of your choice per the tech stack you've chosen, write an automated unit test for the endpoint.
+Optional Bonus: With the testing framework of your choice write an automated unit test for the endpoint(s).

 ### PART 2- CONFIGURE THE TEST SERVER AND DEPLOY